DeotaleChinmay2001/aerothon/README.md

 ## Proposed Solution
 We have developed a platform which uses Reactjs for Frontend and Django for backend.
-The platfrom has 3 types of login that is for
 -	Aircraft Manufacturers
 -	Airline
 -	Recycling facilities.